AIDELabAZ/ugra/README.md

 This README is for use by undergraduate research assistants working with the AIDE Lab at UA.

 Last update: May 2024.
 This repo is a work under construction.
+Begun in Spring 2024.

 For issues or concerns with this repo, please contact Anna Josephson (aljosephson@arziona.edu).